Assassination Classroom: Singles

-Film
+Live-action films

-A live-action film was released in Japan on March 21, 2015.
+A live-action film was released in Japan on March 21, 2015, with Hey!
+Say!
+JUMP's Ryosuke Yamada as the main character, and Arashi's Kazunari Ninomiya voicing the tentacled teacher Koro sensei.
 It opened at number one on the Japanese box office with $3.42 million and as of April 5, 2015, has grossed over $20 million.
 It was the tenth highest-grossing Japanese film at the Japanese box office in 2015, with ¥2.77 billion (US$23 million).
-A second film, titled Assassination Classroom: Graduation, was released on March 25, 2016.
+A second film, titled Assassination Classroom: Graduation, was released on March 25, 2016, with most of the cast from the original appearing.